-An administrator can export the application config via the export button next to an application version in the application view.
-Downloading a zip file, containing all required information for the SDK, will be initialized when clicking this button.
+A Onegini Access admin can export the application config via the export button next to an application version in the application view or via the application version API.
+The export is a zip file, that contains all required information for the SDK.
 The Onegini Access administrator is responsible for shipping the zip archive to the application developer.

-The configuration which can be exported contains multiple elements.
+The exported zip file contains multiple elements.
 The paragraphs below explain the elements within the zip archive.

-The SDK provides functionality to PIN your servers' certificate.
-Please note, if you PIN the servers' certificate itself.
-You will need to deploy a new version of the application when you change the servers' certificate.
+The SDK provides functionality to verify your servers' TLS certificate or its certificate chain.
+This is called certificate pinning.
+When you pin the servers' certificate itself, you will need to release a new version of the application in the app store when you change the servers' certificate.
 The best alternative is to use the intermediate certificate of the Certificate Authority used to get the server certificate (the second level in the certificate chain).
-This gives you the option to renew the server certificate without having to deploy a new version of the application.
+Intermediate certificate are usually valid for a longer period than server certificates.
+This gives you the option to renew the certificate of your own server without having to deploy a new version of the application.

-Make sure certificates for both Onegini Access and the resource gateway are linked to an application.
-When Onegini Access and resource gateway are both exposed on the same domain and therefore use the same certificate you only need to configure a single certificate.
+Make sure certificates for both the Onegini Access and your resource gateway are linked to an application via the configuration.
+When the Onegini Access and resource gateway are both exposed on the same domain and therefore use the same certificate you only need to configure a single certificate.

-You can attach a certificate to an application when editing or creating it in the admin console.
-In the certificates section you can select the certificates you previously uploaded.
+You can attach a certificate to an application when editing or creating the application configuration in the admin console.
+In the certificates section you can select the certificates you have previously uploaded.
 Check the certificates section for instructions to upload certificates.

 Onegini Access base URI¶

 Onegini Access base URI is the URI all requests towards Onegini Access start with.
 Typically, this is the host name of Onegini Access.
 This value can be configured via the admin console in System → General → Engine base urls.